gwendal-jouneaux/gwendal-jouneaux.github.io/_news/announce_phd.md

 ---
 layout: post
-title: The beginning of a journey called PhD
 date: 2020-10-01 09:00:00+0200
 inline: true
 ---

+The beginning of a journey called PhD